feature-flags-co/ffc-java-sdk/README.md

 ## Offline mode support

-In the offline mode, SDK DOES not exchange any data with [feature-flags.co](feature-flags.co)
+In the offline mode, SDK DOES not exchange any data with [featureflag.co](https://featureflag.co/)

 In the following situation, the SDK would work when there is no internet connection: it has been initialized in using `co.featureflags.server.exterior.FFCClient#initializeFromExternalJson(json)`